MAYZGitHub/mayz-toc/Smart Contracts/ARCHITECTURE.md

 * aiken-lang/stdlib v2.1.0

-### ID NFT - Datum
+### ID token - Datum
-1. OTC token creator wallet (pkh)
+The ID token datum must include the following details:

-2. Policy + assetName of FTs to be locked
+1. OTC token creator wallet (pkh) - PaymentCredential
-3. Amount of tokens being locked
+2. Policy + assetName and amount of FTs to be locked - Value
-4. Amount of $MAYZ tokens locked
+4. Amount of $MAYZ tokens locked - Value
-5. Policy + assetName of the "ID" NFT (where we will save important data)
+5. Policy + assetName of the "ID" NFT (where we will save important data) - String
-6. minADA - Amount of lovelaces to be required accompanying native tokens in their UTXOs
+6. minADA - Amount of lovelaces to be required accompanying native tokens in their UTXOs - Value

 ### Redeemer - Actions